 A directionless business isn’t going anywhere.
 It’s time to set some goals.

 Sitting down with your client to set realistic, achievable goals can have an immeasurable positive effect on their business in a number of ways.
 Not only does it give your clients direction, but it’s also a great way to get them motivated.

-The benefits of goal setting includes:
+Benefits of goal setting include:

 So how do you make goal setting a success?
 Here are four ways that work for us.

 1. Make it a challenging

 Studies have shown that goals that are specific, but difficult to achieve, tend to increase performance more than goals that are easier and more general in their focus.
 Choosing goals that get your client and their team out of their comfort zone can lead to remarkable results.

 2. Focus on the future, by changing the now

 Ask your clients to picture their definition of success in their business.
 Record what they come up with and see what they’ll need to change to get there.
 Whether it’s improving their staff’s technical abilities or getting better at networking, goal setting is a great way to spread skills across your business.